davidamichelson/DIV6700/schedule.md

 - Michelson, David.
 "Geography of Early Christianity II" *(B)*

 #### Primary Source Readings
-- McGowan, Anne and Paul F. Bradshaw, eds. and trans. *The Pilgrimage of Egeria: A New Translation of the Itinerarium Egeriae with Introduction and Commentary*.
-Collegeville, MN: Liturgical Press, 2018, Sections 23-49. *(VLC)*  (NB: the library's ebook can be very difficult to use and does not have good page numbers.
+- McGowan, Anne and Paul F. Bradshaw, eds. and trans. *The Pilgrimage of Egeria: A New Translation of the Itinerarium Egeriae with Introduction and Commentary*, Sections 23-49.
+Collegeville, MN: Liturgical Press, 2018. *(VLC)*  (NB: the library's ebook can be very difficult to use and does not have good page numbers.
 Please refer to the section numbers instead).
-- Cyril of Jerusalem, "Mystagogic Catechesis 1,2,4, & 5," in *Cyril of Jerusalem*, translated by E.J.
-Yarnold S.J.
-(London: Taylor & Francis Group, 2000), pp. 169-175, 179-187. *(VLC)*
+- Cyril of Jerusalem.
+"Mystagogic Catechesis 1,2,4, & 5."
+In *Cyril of Jerusalem*, 169-175, 179-187.
+Translated by E.J.
+Yarnold, S.J.
+London: Taylor & Francis Group, 2000. *(VLC)*

 #### Secondary Source Readings
-- John McGuckin, "Chapter 11, The Formation of Liturgy", in *The Path of Christianity: The First Thousand Years* (Downers Grove, IL: IVP Academic, 2017), 691-717. *(VLC)*
+- McGuckin, John.
+"Chapter 11, The Formation of Liturgy."
+In *The Path of Christianity: The First Thousand Years*, 691-717.
+Downers Grove, IL: IVP Academic, 2017. *(VLC)*
-- John McGuckin, "Chapter 7, A Church of the Nations: Ancient Global Christianity", in *The Path of Christianity: The First Thousand Years* (Downers Grove, IL: IVP Academic, 2017), 479-519. *Just browse this chapter if you need it to elaborate on the lecture, you do not need to read it end to end.* *(VLC)*
+- McGuckin, John.
+"Chapter 7, A Church of the Nations: Ancient Global Christianity."
+In *The Path of Christianity: The First Thousand Years*,  479-519.
+Downers Grove, IL: IVP Academic, 2017. *(VLC)* *Just browse this chapter if you need it to elaborate on the lecture, you do not need to read it end to end.* *(VLC)*
 - DIV 6700 Maps (these maps are posted to Brightspace.
 They do not have labels, but you can use the lectures and the internet to fill them in to study for the Map Tutorial) *(B)*

 #### Assignments